PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/track().campaign().rst

 Notes
 -----

-* For now, only pk_campaign and pk_keyword work on SDKs, so don't use other parameters.
+* For now, only the pk_campaign and pk_keyword parameters work on SDKs, so don't use any other parameters.
 * Piwik PRO recognizes the pk_campaign and pk_keyword parameters by default.
-But if you run into any problems, check if these parameters are added in Administration > Sites & apps > Data collection > Campaigns > Campaign parameters. `Read more <https://help.piwik.pro/support/questions/how-can-i-customize-piwik-pro-campaign-parameters/>`_.
+But if you are having problems tracking your campaigns, make sure these parameters are added in Administration > Sites & apps > Data collection > Campaigns > Campaign parameters. `Read more <https://help.piwik.pro/support/questions/how-can-i-customize-piwik-pro-campaign-parameters/>`_.